 Fishing for crappies can be basic yet enjoyable as they fill spawning grounds in the shallows and provide some excellent angling well into the late spring period.
-That said, there are some details that will make certain anglers more successful than others, and those specifics relate heavily to what seasonal movements and weather does to affect everything from their location to the presentations we use.
+That said, there are some details that will make certain anglers more successful than others, and those specifics relate heavily to what seasonal movements and weather do to affect everything from their location to the presentations we use.

 Generally speaking, most spring weather patterns are highly variable as morning moisture evaporates and takes shape as clouds across our lakes areas.
 Rain and wind events can settle in for days at a time, also providing a great deal of dynamic change for spring crappies carrying out their spring rituals.
 With that said, water temperature is a primary variable and bellwether to movements and the bite.

-Early on, just after ice out in northern lakes and as water warms south of the ice-belt, the cold-water effect lingers with overall diminished crappie activity in morning, and a later afternoon flurry as water temps climb 5 degrees or more in the shallows within the same day.
+Early on, just after ice-out in northern lakes and as the water warms south of the ice-belt, the cold-water effect lingers with overall diminished crappie activity in the morning, and a later afternoon flurry as water temps climb 5 degrees or more in the shallows within the same day.
 Increased sun angle gives way to more actively biting fish the longer that the sun shines onto rocks, sand, or shallow black-bottom bays, thus driving fish closer and closer to the shallow water spawning grounds they traditionally utilize.

 Depending on your neck of the woods and how the spring season shapes up, crappies will usually stage to spawn and dump eggs in that 55-65 degree water temperature range.
-That said, anytime water temps stabilize and maintain consistent 50 degree temps, you can expect to find crappies roaming the shallows in good numbers.
+That said, anytime water temps stabilize and maintain consistent 50-degree temps, you can expect to find crappies roaming the shallows in good numbers.